porto

 Hello, porto

 Porto was once the last stop of adventurers on their way across the Atlantic to the New World.
-The cliché that Lisbon shows off and Porto just works is a well-worn metaphor that fails to fully do justice to the city's innumerate charms.
-History dwells around every corner, and more than ever, Porto is a place determined to hold on to its own and distinct identity.
+The cliché that Lisbon shows off and Porto just works is a well-worn metaphor that fails to do justice to the city's innumerate charms fully.
+History dwells around every corner, and more than ever, Porto is a place determined to hold on to its own distinct identity.

 Best things to do in porto